 The off-course golf equipment and active lifestyle retail markets in some countries, including the United States, are dominated by a few large retailers.
 Certain of these retailers have in the past increased their market share and may continue to do so in the future by expanding through acquisitions and construction of additional stores.
-Industry consolidation has occurred in recent years, and additional consolidation is possible.
-These situations may result in a concentration of our credit risk with respect to our sales to such retailers, and, if any of these retailers were to experience a shortage of liquidity or other financial difficulties, or file for bankruptcy, it would increase the risk that their outstanding payables to us may not be paid.
-This consolidation may also result in larger retailers gaining increased leverage, which may impact our margins.
+Consolidation of our retailers may result in a concentration of our credit risk with a smaller set of retailers, any of whom may experience declining sales or a shortage of liquidity as well as result in larger retailers gaining increased leverage, which would increase the risk that their outstanding payables to us may not be paid.
+Consolidation may also result in larger retailers gaining increased leverage, which may impact our margins.
 In addition, increasing market share concentration among one or a few retailers in a particular country or region increases the risk that if any one of them substantially reduces their purchases of our products, we may be unable to find a sufficient number of other retail outlets for our products to sustain the same level of sales.
 Any reduction in sales by our retailers could materially adversely affect our business, financial condition and results of operations.